ohdearapp/status.ohdear.app-Caddyfile/README.md

 # status.ohdear.app-Caddyfile
-The Caddyfile serving our traffic at status.ohdear.app.
+This repositority contains the Caddyfile serving our traffic at status.ohdear.app.

+We'd love to hear from you if you see any improvements!